ceandrade/brkga_mp_ipr_cpp/README.md

   or maximum stalled iterations (without improvement in the best solution) as standard stopping criteria, the user can add to these other criteria using this method.
-For example, in a minimization problem, we may want to stop at the value within a distance from a lower bound or when we reach a given number of iterations:
+For example, in a minimization problem, we may want to stop at the value within a distance from a lower bound, or when we reach a given number of iterations:

   ```cpp